 We continually seek to improve the efficiency and effectiveness of our internal control over financial reporting.
-In the fourth quarter of our fiscal year ended March 31, 2021 and in the three months ended June 30, 2021, we began to generate net product revenue from sales of ORGOVYX and MYFEMBREE, respectively.
+In the fourth quarter of our fiscal year ended March 31, 2021 and in the nine months ended December 31, 2021, we began to generate net product revenue from sales of ORGOVYX and MYFEMBREE, respectively.
 Commensurate with the evolution of our business operations, we have implemented and continue to optimize new procedures and controls pertaining to the order to cash, including net revenue and inventory accounting processes.
-No other changes in our internal control over financial reporting (as defined in Rules 13a-15(f) and 15d-15(f) under the Exchange Act) occurred during the fiscal quarter ended June 30, 2021 that have materially affected, or are reasonably likely to materially affect, our internal control over financial reporting.
+These new or enhanced internal controls were designed and implemented to ensure the completeness and accuracy over financial reporting.